Edit on github

 How to send email notifications on DAG's failure

-Getting notifications when there is a failure is critical for data teams and Airflow allows multiple ways to keep the users informed about the status of a DAG.
-You can learn more about them here and here .
+Getting notifications when there is a failure is critical for data teams and Airflow allows multiple ways to keep users informed about the status of a DAG.

-By completing these steps you will be able to receive notifications upon DAG failure.
+After completing these steps you will be able to receive email notifications upon DAG failure.

 Let's get started!